good deals on cheap 22lr ammo

 Guns and ammunition for the last of the larger caliber rimfires was discontinued in the U.S. in the late 1930's and early 1940's.
 According to Cartridges of the World by Frank C. Barnes/Edited by M.L.
 McPherson, for which I am indebted for much of the historical information in this article, Navy Arms commissioned a run of .32 Long ammunition from a Brazilian manufacturer in 1990.

 In addition to the larger caliber rimfire cartridges of the past, in recent times sub-caliber rimfire cartridges have been introduced.
-Among these are the 5mm Remington Magnum, .17 Mach 2, and the very successful .17 HMR.
+Among these are the 5mm Remington Magnum, .17 Mach 2, the very successful .17 HMR and the .17 WSM.
 However, the focus of this article is .22 caliber rimfire cartridges.

-All .22 rimfires (except the WRF and WMR) are ancient black powder designs, and use tapered heel bullets.
-If you examine a .22 S, L, or LR cartridge, you will see that the case and bullet are the same diameter.
+All current .22 rimfires (except the .22 WMR) are ancient black powder designs and use tapered heel bullets.
+If you examine a .22 S, L, or LR cartridge you will see that the case and bullet are the same diameter.
 The part of the bullet inside of the case (the heel) is reduced in diameter to allow it to fit inside of the case.
 Such bullets are also called "outside lubricated," because they are ordinarily waxed or copper plated.
 In all other modern cartridges, the bullet shank is of constant diameter and the case is slightly larger than the bullet to allow the heel of the latter to fit inside.
 This old fashioned term for this design is "inside lubricated," as the lubrication grooves of lead bullets are inside of the case.

 The BB Cap was the first type of rimfire ammunition.
 BB stands for "bullet breech."
 It was invented in France around 1845, designed for the Flobert indoor target rifle.
 BB Caps were designed for shooting gallery use and are seldom encountered these days, as shooting galleries are now considered politically incorrect by socialists, tort lawyers, girly men, and liberal politicians.